Being able to use only ten of these fifty phrases can improve your English by helping you communicate more effectively.

 - So, ___________ was saying…

-In addition to these 50 useful phrases, continue to use other practical English expressions like the ones below when you don’t understand a word, idea, or what someone said.
+In addition to these 50 useful phrases, you can use other practical English expressions like the ones below when you don’t understand a word, idea, or what someone said.

 Useful Practical English Phrases